-Cappelen grabs lead, Woods three back at Farmers Insurance Open
+Cappelen grabs share of lead, Woods three back in Torrey Pines

-SAN DIEGO (Reuters) - Sebastian Cappelen grabbed the early lead in the first round of the Farmers Insurance Open on Thursday while Tiger Woods gave a solid display in his first start of the year as he guns for a record-breaking 83rd PGA Tour victory.
+SAN DIEGO (Reuters) - Sebastian Cappelen and Keegan Bradley grabbed a share of the lead in the first round of golf’s Farmers Insurance Open on Thursday while Tiger Woods gave a solid display in his first start of the year as he guns for a record-breaking 83rd PGA Tour victory.

-The 29-year-old Dane got hot early, mixing five birdies and a bogey on the front nine and added three more birdies and one bogey on the back nine at Torrey Pines.
+The 29-year-old Dane Cappelen mixed eight birdies with two bogeys while the American Bradley fired four birdies and an eagle in a bogey-free round to post matching six-under par 66s at scenic Torrey Pines.

-Cappelen was six-under par heading into his final hole, one stroke clear of six players including world number two and tournament favorite Rory McIlroy, who had seven birdies.
+The pair sit a stroke clear of nine players including world number two and tournament favourite Rory McIlroy.

 But all the attention was on Woods, who was trailed by a large crowd as he made his way around the oceanside course on a sun-soaked day that saw parasailers floating by before cool, thick fog moved in during the afternoon.